matteomenapace/hacking-games-with-verbs/presentation.md

 ### PAPER-PROTOTYPING

-This is a session about videogames, but obviously very few people can make a videogame in one hour and a half.
+This is a workshop about videogames, but it is not our aim to build a videogame in one hour and a half.

-People here are working at making game creation more accessible, so perhaps tomorrow you can take your game ideas to other sessions and turn them into playable prototypes.

-But for now we are using a technique called paper-prototyping.

 We are used to considering videogames as technological objects, but before becoming software they have to be designed as rule systems.